aritrakar/spacetagram/README.md

 # Spacetagram: Image-sharing from the final frontier

 Submission for Shopify Front End Developer Challenge 2022.
+Demo: [GitHub Pages](https://aritrakar.github.io/spacetagram/).

+**NOTE:** The GitHub Pages version features everything except individual post pages.
+I have not added support for that yet.

 ## The Challenge